 Please review this document and complete all areas where appropriate.

 The Practicum Office will not accept incomplete forms.

+Student Name:

-Student Name: Degree Status: BSW Student MSW Generalist Student MSW Specialist Student
+Degree Status: BSW Student MSW Generalist Student MSW Specialist Student

-This Agreement is between the University of North Carolina at Charlotte, School of Social Work ("University") and the employing agency named below ("Employing Agency") regarding an employment-based Practicum Placement for a UNC Charlotte Social Work student who is also an employee of the Employing Agency.
+and the employing a igency named below ("I of North Carolina at Charlotte, Sch Employing Agency") regarding a k student who is also an em ployed

-Employing Agency:
+Employing Agency :

 Agency Address: